Top 5 Web Design Agencies in the World

 Team Size: 106 employees

-Active Theory is a digital design and development agency that creates meticulously crafted websites, apps, installations, VR & AR experiences mainly for the entertainment and movie production industry.
-They are a go-to agency if you’re looking to build an innovative or highly interactive web experience that can live in 3D or VR.
+Active Theory is a digital design and web development agency that creates meticulously crafted websites, apps, installations, VR & AR experiences mainly for the entertainment and movie production industry.
+They are a go-to website design company if you’re looking to build an innovative or highly interactive web design experience that can live in 3D or VR.

 Location: Los Angeles, Amsterdam